Possible identifications are:

 but after almost 3 years of thinking about it... this is probably my

-4. (Henry) Gordon Johnson, brother of John Robinson Johnson and Jamed Edgar ("Ed") Johnson
+4. (Henry) Gordon Johnson, brother of John Robinson Johnson and James Edgar ("Ed") Johnson

 5. Unknown